Introduction to Life and Works of Plato’s

 Lack of Reality

 Plato’s views on poetry are like painting which is resemblance to a real object.
-He says that painting imitates by colors and poetry imitates by words but function is the same: that is imitation.
+He says that painting imitates by colors and on the other hand poetry imitates by words but function is the same: that is imitation.
 He blames poetry for lack of reality and truth in it.
 Most of the literature on gods is fabricated and immoral that is far away from reality and truth.
 Most of the characters in epics are treacherous and false those are illegitimate.